Dismissal on personal grounds

 Holders of a residence permit authorizing the exercise of any professional activity

 The residency rights of persons whose residence permit authorizes them to engage in any professional activity will not be affected by the termination of their employment contract.
-This includes persons with a temporary or multi-year “private and family life” residence permit, a “family member of a European national” resident permit, a permanent residence permit, a “(family) talent passport”, etc.
+This includes persons with a temporary or multi-year “private and family life” residence permit, a “family member of a European national” resident permit, a permanent residence permit, a “Talent family status, etc.

 Holders of a temporary residence permit for employees

-Holders of a “Talent Passport” multi-year residence permit
+Holders of a “Talent ” multi-year residence permit

-• If the interested party finds a job before their residence permit renewal date:
+If the employee finds a job before their residence permit renewal date:

-• The certificate from the organization paying the unemployment benefits, showing the remaining period of coverage.
+• The certificate from the unemployment benefits agency indicating the remaining period of coverage